Pham-Hoang-Nhat-Thanh/paint/README.md

 - **Shape mismatches** (e.g., `mat1 and mat2 shapes cannot be multiplied`) usually mean `ModelConfig.node_feature_dim` does not match the feature length produced in `blueprint_modules/network.py` (`Neuron.to_feature_vector()`).
 - **Policy/mask size mismatches** often relate to `max_neurons` vs actual indexed neuron IDs.
 The `ActionManager` in `architect_modules/policy_value_net.py` builds masks; inspect it for related errors.
+- **Prioritized Experience Replay**: Training uses prioritized sampling, buffer checkpointing, and memory-efficient sub-batching for large graphs.
+- **Reward and Logging**: Reward combines accuracy, loss, and complexity.
+Logging and checkpointing are robust and episode metrics are always saved.
 - **JIT and Mixed Precision**: The code supports TorchScript JIT and mixed precision for speed on modern GPUs.
 - **Checkpoints**: Training auto-resumes from the latest checkpoint in `checkpoints/` if available.